tlwr/www.tobys.cloud/sites/www.toby.codes/posts/Auditing-an-engineering-organisation.md

 ### How you will communicate with your audience

-Likewise, how you present your results will influence how you proceed:
+How you present your results will influence how you proceed:

 * if the results are directly going to become an epic or a list of stories then you may want to spend less time quantifying or costing risks